 The LHMC will meet annually to review the status of the mitigation actions.
-Within 2 months of this meeting, a status report will be given to the City Plan Commission and City Council.
-Progress will be reviewed every 2 years at advertised public hearings held by the City Plan Commission.
-It is advantageous the review be conducted prior to the City's annual budget process so any locally funded projects can be considered in the budget process.
-The City of Providence Emergency Management Agency (PEMA) will be responsible for coordinating the review meeting with the LHMC.
-The group will reconvene in the first quarter of each year.
-Prior to the meeting, each of the participating jurisdictions will gather data to assess progress toward meeting plan objectives and goals.
+The City of Providence Emergency Management Agency (PEMA) will be responsible for coordinating the review meeting with the LHMC (which includes required stakeholders) and the public.
+The group will reconvene in January of each year.
+Prior to the meeting, each of the participating stakeholders will gather data to assess progress toward meeting plan objectives and goals.
 The evaluation will assess whether: